takishim/mikeneko65-docs/BUILDGUIDE_en.md

 1. **Assembling the stabilizers**
    Please refer to [this YouTube video](https://www.youtube.com/watch?v=-vhpHjlkRgQ).
-   Apply thick grease to the outside of the stem and the inside of the housing.
+   Apply a little thick grease to the outside of the stem and the inside of the housing.
    Insert the stem into the housing.
-   Apply thick grease from the tip of the wire to the part that bends at a right angle.
+   Apply a little thick grease from the tip of the wire to the part that bends at a right angle.
    Insert the wire into the stem and fit the wire into the housing.

 1. **Installing stabilizers**